How to Choose a Copper Saucepan (& Why)

 Cleaning & Care

-Copper is a soft metal that tarnishes easily, which means they are absolutely not safe for the dishwasher.
+Copper is a soft metal that tarnishes easily, which means it is absolutely not safe for the dishwasher.
 Many cooks love the burnished, vintage look copper pans take on over time, while others like to keep them polished and neat.
-To do so, we recommend using a copper cleaner like Mauviel’s Copperbrill Cleaner (shop here).
+To do so, we recommend using a copper cleaner like Mauviel’s Copperbrill Cleaner.
 For more on how to clean and care for copper, read our guide.

 Handles

-Traditional copper pans have cast iron or brass handles.
-Cast iron is granite-coloured and has a thicker, stone-like feel, while brass looks like gold.
+Traditional copper pans have cast iron or bronze handles.
+Cast iron is granite-coloured and has a thicker, stone-like feel, while bronze looks like gold.
 This makes them gorgeous, but because these materials retain heat, they get very hot.
-(That’s why you always see chefs on TV shows using tea towels when picking up pans!)
-Pans with stainless steel handles retain less heat in comparison.
+Pans with stainless steel handles retain less heat in comparison, making them more functional.

 Size Guide

-So if you have a non-induction hob and want a traditionally designed copper pan, these are our favourites.
+If you do not have an induction hob and want a traditionally designed copper pan, these are our favourites.

-Made from 1.5mm thick French copper (90%), we consider this the best copper saucepan.
-It maximises the unparalleled heat responsiveness of copper while being light enough to manoeuvre easily.
+Made from 1.5mm thick French copper (90%), we consider these saucepans the best.
+The range maximises the unparalleled heat responsiveness of copper while being light enough to manoeuvre easily.
 Not only does the stainless steel handle stay comparatively cool, it’s got a small recess in the handle that makes it very comfortable to hold.
 The straight-sided rim stays true to traditional French copper design.
-Buy it individually or as part of a copper saucepan set (here).
+Buy it individually or as part of a copper saucepan set.

-Because we are so confident you’ll love Mauviel’s M’150S range, we worked with Mauviel to offer our customers an exclusive introductory offer of 30% off on the 16cm saucepan (here).
-That way, you can Cook Before You Leap.
+Because we are so confident you’ll love Mauviel’s M’150S range, we worked with Mauviel to offer our customers an exclusive introductory offer of 30% off the 16cm saucepan (here).

 If you want to experience copper's heat responsiveness on your induction hob, consider the following.